Full derivation of the wave kinetic equation: Non-regular couples II: improved counting estimates

 3. When executing a ``Go to" sentence, we may proceed to scan the whole molecule for the relevant structures, except in (3-c-iii) and (8), where we only scan \emph{the current component}.
-Note that after performing (3D3-1) in (3-c-iii), $v_3$ and $v_4$ will have degree 3, and all other atoms in the current component will have degree 4.
+Note that after performing (3D3-1) {or (3D3-2G)} in (3-c-iii), $v_3$ and $v_4$ will have degree 3, and all other atoms in the current component will have degree 4.
 Therefore the next step(s) we perform in this component, following our algorithm, may be (BR), (3S3-1)--(3S3-5G), (3D3-4G)--(3D3-5G), (3D4G), (3R-1)--(3R-2G), possibly accompanied by (TB-1)--(TB-2), but \emph{cannot} be (3D3-1)--(3D3-3G) because the type II chain does not continue.
 Similarly, after performing the last (2R-1) in (8), $v_1$ will have degree 2, and no atom in the current component may have degree 3.
 Therefore the next step we perform in this component may be (2R-2G)--(2R-5), but \emph{cannot} be (2R-1).

 4. There is no bridge when we perform any step other than (TB-1)--(TB-2) or (BR).
-This is because step (BR) has the top priority.
+This is because step (BR) has the top priority {due to the ``Go to (1)" sentences in the algorithm}.
 Moreover, if we are in (3-b), i.e. the type II chain continues, then the steps (3D3-1) and (3D3-2G) cause the same change on $\Mb$, and this change does not create any bridge.
 In the same way, if we are in (8), then the step (2R-1) does not create any bridge.

 5. In the whole process we never have a saturated component, thus in (7) there must be at least one degree 2 atom (unless there are only isolated atoms, in which case the loop ends; note that we are also not considering degree 1 atoms, as those imply the existence of bridges).